 Their far-from-the-madding-crowd ways.

-The moment divides itself between
+And the given moment divides itself

-A lasting embrace, slight smile,
+Into a lasting embrace, hesitant smile,

 Or swift handshake.
 Choosing the last,

-We part with nary a lingering glance,
+We part without a backward glance,

 As if reserving it for later, greater grief.